Can We Solve the Annuity Puzzle by Reframing Annuities?

 - Reframing annuities as products that increase consumption in retirement may lead to greater usage of annuities

 The small overall annuity market within the United States is sometimes linked to certain behavioral economic causes.
 This has led to the underutilization of annuities despite the greater amount of lifetime income provided by the product compared to self-managed accounts.
 This phenomenon is called the annuity puzzle.
-While earlier posts discussed how the Personal Pension, an annuity account that you fund over time through small monthly contributions, can address certain behavioral economic pain-points inherent in annuities, the overall annuity market may remain underutilized because of framing issues.
-By Reframing annuities as a product that increases consumption, people may be more inclined to purchase these products, thereby fixing the annuity puzzle.
+The overall annuity market may remain underutilized because of framing issues; and by reframing annuities as a product that increases consumption, people may be more inclined to purchase these products, thereby fixing the annuity puzzle.

 The investment framework portrays annuities as an option for investment alongside bonds, stocks, and other places one can park their money.
 Included in this frame is the concept that annuities have a rate of return that can be projected ex-ante, through the use of mortality tables and average life expectancy, or calculated ex-post at the end of the annuitant's life.
 In this frame, annuities provide an uncertain return to investors, as individuals are unsure about the number of monthly payments that they will receive (they only know that they will receive monthly payments for the duration of their life).
 Here, annuities are an investment where investors “lose” by dying too soon and “gain” by living longer.
 Due to risk aversion, many people may be hesitant to invest in an annuity because they are concerned that they may die too soon, thereby incurring a “loss”.